infokiller/i3-workspace-groups/README.md

 The official `internal/i3` module does not support workspace groups.

-In order to display workspace information in polybar, create an `i3-mod` module as follows:
+In order to display workspace information in polybar, there are two steps:
+1. Add the custom i3 workspace groups module to your polybar
+2. Run a script in the background to update polybar's display whenever an i3 window event occurs

+#### 1. Add the custom i3 workspace groups module to your polybar

+Create an `i3-mod` module by adding the following to your polybar config:

 ```
 [module/i3-mod]